Overview

 SNO received funding to launch a community vision planning process in 2017 with the award-winning environmental and architectural design firm evolveEA.
 The community engagement process lasted for more than a year and included widescale outreach to residents to solicit feedback and develop a consensus on the vision for our neighborhood's future.
 The resulting document, the Sharpsburg Community Vision Plan, was launched in 2019 and acts as the guiding vision for the Sharpsburg Ecodistrict.
 The plan combines community feedback, local/regional data, and visionary urban planning advice to help our community get to where it wants to go.

-A printed copy of the plan is available for reference at the Sharpsburg Community Library and printed and bound copies are available for purchase here.
+A printed copy of the plan is available for reference at the Sharpsburg Community Library.

 The Sharpsburg Ecodistrict is joined by the Etna EcoDistrict and the Millvale Ecodistrict to compose the Triboro Ecodistrict.
 The Triboro Ecodistrict was established in 2017 to share knowledge and resources and to scale the impact of all three communities.
 With over 10,000 residents combined, our three Allegheny River towns are building on a strong collaborative history, including a shared 2014 multi-municipal joint comprehensive plan, to promote sustainable and equitable community development through the shared lenses of: Food, Water, Energy, Air Quality, Mobility, and Equity.